pchieng/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git.

+Changes have been made.